What is Honors by Contract?

 At the end of the semester, the instructor should submit the Google Form available here.

-The student should upload a copy of their completed Honors by Contract project to the Honors & Scholars Google Drive: a link to this Google Drive folder will be provided in the notification email sent to the student at the start of the semester.
-(The link can also be obtained upon request to honors@tcnj.edu).
+The student must upload a copy of their completed Honors by Contract project to the Honors & Scholars Google Drive: a link to this Google Drive folder will be provided in the notification email sent to the student at the start of the semester.
+The link can also be obtained upon request to honors@tcnj.edu.

 Presentation of Honors by Contract Projects